charlesbvll/cube-timer-cli/README.md

 After the scramble is generated you can:

     Start the Timer by pressing Enter
+    Start the Inspection (if it's enabled in the config.ini file) by pressing Enter Go back to the main menu by pressing ctrl+c

+If Inspection is Enabled the timer will start the countdown, you can:

-    Go back to the main menu by pressing ctrl+c
+    Stop the countdown and Start Solving by pressing Enter Stop the Timer without registering the solve by pressing Esc Go back to the main menu by pressing ctrl+c

 After starting the timer you can:

     Stop the Timer by pressing Spacebar
-    Stop the Timer without registering the solve by pressing Esc
+    Stop the Timer without registering the solve by pressing Esc Go back to the main menu by pressing ctrl+c

-All your solves will be saved in 'times.csv'.
+All your solves will be saved in 'cubename_times.csv' (one file per every cube type).

 ## Credits